OneDSix/basemod/README.md

-# basemod
+# 1D6 BaseMod

-The base mod of 1D6.
-Nearly everything relies on it in some capacity
+The **base mod** of 1D6.
+Nearly everything relies on it in some capacity.